autograms/autograms/docs/index.md

 ## Visualizing autograms with `make_interactive_graph.py`

-The `make_interactive_graph.py` script in the root directory of the repository can generate interactive graphs for any AutoGRAMS agent coded in a spreadsheet or in python.
+The `make_interactive_graph.py` script in the root directory of the repository can generate interactive graphs for any AutoGRAMS agent coded in a spreadsheet or in Python.
 To generate the graph for the above example, you can run

 python ``make_interactive_graph.py --autogram_file tutorial_examples/simple_example/simple_example.csv``